AbhisarAnand/Sync-Assignments/README.md

 ## 🛠️ How It Works

 - **GmailReader**: Scans Gmail for Brightspace assignment emails, extracting key information.
-- **GCalendarTasks**: Syncs the extracted assignment information with Google Calendar and Google Tasks, ensuring your academic schedule is always up-to-date.
+- **GCalendarTasks & TodoistTasks**: Syncs the extracted assignment information with Google Calendar, Google Tasks, and Todoist, ensuring your academic schedule is always up-to-date across your preferred task management platforms.
-- **Main**: Orchestrates the flow from email parsing to calendar and task synchronization.
+- **Main**: Orchestrates the flow from email parsing to calendar and task synchronization with both Google and Todoist services.

 ## 📄 License